Reading & Writing Center

 SSC Zoom Tutoring Code of Conduct and Best Practices

-- Please make sure you are referring to the most up-to-date tutoring schedule before requesting a Zoom meeting.
+- Please make sure you are referring to the most up-to-date tutoring schedule before entering a Zoom session.
 Check to make sure that the tutor is available when requested and tutors the subject you need help in.

-- Register a meeting only when you need a tutoring session.
+- Enter a meeting only when you need tutoring assistance.

 - Please be patient, polite, respectful, and wait for your turn to get help.